Chart Color Schemes

 Alexandra shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 18.1%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.2%, followed by graduate diplomas (3.2%) and postgraduate qualifications (2.7%).
 Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (27.5%).
-A total of 24.5% of the population is actively pursuing formal education, comprising 9.4% in primary, 7.4% in secondary, and 2.2% in tertiary education.
+A total of 24.5% of the population is actively engaged in formal education, comprising 9.4% in primary, 7.4% in secondary, and 2.2% in tertiary education.

 Frequently Asked Questions - Education